Demonfail/Push3d/README.md

 ## xVec3Create
 ```
-xVec3Create(x, y, z)
+xVec3Create(x[, y, z])
 ```
 Creates a new vector with given components.
+If only the first value is supplied, then it is used for every component.

 ### Arguments:
 Name | Type | Description